TALK TO SALES

 Employees want to know what to expect when returning to work.
 Having open and honest communication about why they’re returning, the benefits of being in the office, and the details of your RTO policy will keep everyone on the same page when transitioning.

-Lastly, give employees a contact list if they have any questions about returning to the office or the RTO policy.
+Lastly, give employees a contact list if they have questions about returning to the office or the RTO policy.
 They can always reach out to their direct manager, but you could also include members of your HR or leadership teams for extra support.

 3. Offer flexible work schedules

-Having a strict RTO policy could put you at risk for employee dissatisfaction and turnover.
+A strict RTO policy could put you at risk for employee dissatisfaction and turnover.
 The Great Resignation saw many workers leave their jobs for companies offering flexible work schedules with better work-life balance.
 While some workers may be eager to return to the office full-time, giving employees more flexibility can improve retention and morale.

 Allowing for flexibility doesn’t mean you can’t put guidelines in place.
 For example, if you’re using the hybrid method, you might allow employees to work only one day of their choosing in the office instead of two or three.
 Or you can let employees leave work for time-sensitive personal reasons, like picking up a child from school.